| | | |

 Instructions

-• Next, combine all spices for the chicken in a small dish and whisk to combine.
+• Next, combine all ingredients for chicken spice mix besides the chicken in a small dish.
+Whisk to combine.

 • Pat the chicken tenders dry on both sides and massage those seasonings in thoroughly, coating completely.